 For example, he told Q, "We’re bombing El Salvador with napalm and white phosphor.
 The pilots aren’t American but the planes are and the pilots are trained in the US.
 The napalm and white phosphor is manufactured in the US.
 The whole program is funded by U.S. taxpayers."

 That isn't the sort of stuff that's easily wedged into a pop song — much less one couched in the laid-back, acoustic-driven California sound with which Browne had long been identified.
 As he'd continue to do on his next album, 1989's World in Motion, he struggled to pull the thread from the artist he'd been to the one he was in the midst of becoming.

 "There's nothing about the other struggles in pop music that appeals to me," Browne told Anthony DeCurtis in an interview published in DeCurtis' book In Other Words: Artists Talk About Life and Work.
 "I don't dress well, and I'm not very young anymore.
 I don't play guitar a lot.
 Really, I'm a songwriter, and these are the subjects that came out."

-Watch Jackson Browne's 'Lives in the Balance' Video
+Listen to Jackson Browne Perform 'Lives in the Balance'

 Rock and politics would become increasingly intertwined as the decade wore on, and feelgood fundraisers like USA for Africa and Farm Aid gave way to more confrontational efforts like the Amnesty International tour.
 Lives in the Balance arrived in the crux of that shift, and although the album did well enough, hitting the Top 40 while spinning off the Top 30 single "For America" and the major adult contemporary hit "In the Shape of the Heart," it also triggered a feeling of unease with a segment of his fan base.